Survey of Distributed Decision: Other Computational Models

 \subsection{Quantum Computing}

 Distributed decision in a framework in which nodes can have access to extra ressources, such as shared randomness, or intricate variables (in the context of quantum computing) is discussed in~\cite{ArfaouiF14}.
+In \cite{ElkinKNP14}, the techniques of \cite{SarmaHKKNPPW12} are extended to a quantum setting.